Tristanbbb/Pepito_and_co/README.md

 - git clone https://github.com/Tristanbbb/Pepito_and_co.git
 - Open the project in Pycharm
 - Click "Create a virtual environment using requirements.txt"
-- Create a ".env" folder at the root folder of the project and add a line like "API_KEY_ABUSEIPDB=your_key"
+- Create a ".env" file at the root folder of the project and add a line like "API_KEY_ABUSEIPDB=your_key"
-- Run the server locally if certstream.calidog.io doesn't work (see below)
+- Install the server locally if certstream.calidog.io doesn't work (see below)
+- In config.py, update the PATH_TO_SERVER variable will the full path to your server.

-### Running the server locally
+### Installing the server locally
 The certstream.calidog.io server hasn't been working at all since I've started working on this exercise, so I have had to run the server locally.
 - Download a precompiled version of [certstream-server-go](https://github.com/d-Rickyy-b/certstream-server-go)
 - Create a config.yml file in the Pepito_and_co/src folder (or keep the default file)
 - (Linux) Make the server executable (chmod u+x ./certstream-server-go_1.7.0_linux_amd64)

 # Project structure
 - src: contains the python files